Features and Sites

 The following section summarizes the recommended best management

-practices for burning on karst terrain.
+practices for applying herbicides on karst terrain.
+Be sure to

-Be sure to check out more detailed information in the Karst
+more detailed information in the Karst

 Management Handbook for British Columbia.